Call us on

 A final night in Colombo

-On the western coast of the island, Colombo is a sprawling city home to over five million people.
-It is traditionally centred around Fort, a business district with its roots as a fortified Portuguese trading post, and the green waters of Beira Lake, all facing out to sea.
+Your incredible journey through Sri Lanka ends on the island’s west coast.
+Colombo is a sprawling city home to over five million people.
+It is traditionally centred around Fort, a business district with its roots as a fortified Portuguese trading post and the green waters of Beira Lake, all facing out to sea.

 Why book with Jacada